 A while back I wrote several mini articles on considerations to keep in mind when providing meals for seniors.
-The series was titled "Rules For How To Feed A Senior" and identified four areas of concern that caregivers should be mindful of when assembling meals for seniors.
+The series was titled "Rules For How To Feed A Senior" and identified four areas of concern that caregivers should be mindful of when assembling meals for the elderly.
 Those individual articles are still available on this site however I thought I would kick-off the New Year with a summary of those details in a single article for easy reference.
 An easy trick for remembering these guidelines is the acronym "HATS".

 HATS stands for: